V. I. Munuswamy Pillai

 Rao Sahib Vellore Iyyasamy Munuswamy Pillai (23 February 1889 – 14 December 1953) also spelled as Munisami Pillai, was an Indian businessman, politician, Scheduled Caste activist and activist of the Indian independence movement who served as the Minister for Agriculture and Rural Development in the government of C. Rajagopalachari from 1937 to 1939.

 Early life

 Munuswamy Pillai was born in a poor(Inter caste married) family in Ootacamund, Nilgiris district in 1889.
 Due to his adverse financial circumstances, Munuswamy Pillai could afford little formal education and was forced to take up a job as a clerk at the age of twenty.
 After a successful stint as a clerk, Munuswamy Pillai set up his own business in 1925.

 Public life

 Munuswamy Pillai was nominated to the Madras Legislative Council in 1926 representing the depressed classes.
-Under the presidentship of V. I. Munusamy Pillai 'The All India DC Congress' (2nd Conference) was held at Nagpur in May 1932.
+Under the presidency of V. I. Munusamy Pillai 'The All India DC Congress' (2nd Conference) was held at Nagpur in May 1932.
 He supported the policies of the Indian National Congress and served as Minister of Agriculture and Rural Development in Rajaji's cabinet from 1937 to 1939.